 - expenses known as non-discretionary expenses – child support, child care, etc.

-We will calculate the amount you will have to pay and we will ensure you are well-informed of this as well as your options.
+We will calculate the amount you must pay and we will ensure you are well-informed of this as well as your options.

 You must pay to us amounts whether “voluntary” as a cost of the bankruptcy proceedings, or the requirement to pay this surplus amount.